Does Abuse Lead to Depression? Understanding the Link and Seeking Help

 Community Organizations

 Non-profit organizations and shelters provide safe havens and comprehensive support services for abuse survivors.
-These resources can include access to mental health resources, legal protection, and financial assistance.
-International Public Health Journal discusses the importance of community support in addressing the needs of abuse survivors.
+These resources can include access to financial control assistance, medical care, and legal protection.

 Addressing Misconceptions and Stigma